 Nursery and Gardens

-The nursery and gardens are situated at the top of a slight slope on a series of terraces wrapped around the restaurant of Whitmuir the Organic Place.
+The nursery and gardens are situated at the top of a slight slope on a series of terraces wrapped around the cafe of Whitmuir the Organic Place.
 It has open views towards the Pentlands, gets the sun on the lower terraces and is sheltered from the worst of the winds by a windbreak of trees to the west.

 The gardens are made up of the lower and middle terraces and their bankings.
 These are awash with wild flowers through the year and we plan to interplant with lots of interesting and tough perennials and grasses to give continuity of colour, interest, texture and movement through out the year.
 I have a lot of plans and ideas including herb gardens, potagers, native plants and prairie plantings.
 These will compliment the existing wild flowers, the ethos of Whitmuir and our design and plant interests too.
 Of course these plants also have to be tough enough to cope with conditions here which means they should grow with you too.
 Hardy and interesting plants for Scottish gardens, a local nursery for local gardeners.

 On either side of the track to the nursery two narrow beds have previously been planted up, these include plants for dry shade and plants that will cope with our exposed site and clay soil.
 We have also taken over a large flat area to the North of the nursery which is grass and fruit trees at the moment.
 We have used this to extend the stock beds so customers have access to plants and can see the range we have available.